Boone vs Patton Elementary: Same C Rating, $104K Price Gap

 Ready to Find Your Home?

-Southwest Austin has some of the best high school pathways in Austin ISD, and choosing the right elementary zone is the first step.
-I have been working this part of town for 19 years.
-Lets connect and I will show you what is on the market in both zones.
+Southwest Austin has some of the most reliable high school pathways in Austin ISD, and the elementary zone you choose is the first step.
+I have walked buyers through this exact Boone vs Patton question more times than I can count over 19 years.
+Lets connect and look at what is actually on the market in both zones right now.

 Schedule a Consultation